 These delicious salted caramel apple pie bars are just like homemade apple pie except even easier to make!

-And because they’re in bar form, they’re great for serving at parties, family gatherings, and at Thanksgiving.
+And because they’re in bar form, they’re great for serving at parties, family gatherings, and for Thanksgiving dessert.

 More Delicious Fall Desserts: